About

 Superfund Flooding Analysis

-Used AP data to illustrate potential hazards to Kentucky, Ohio and West Virginia residents living within one mile of superfund sites located in floodplains.
+I used AP data to illustrate potential hazards to Kentucky, Ohio and West Virginia residents living within one mile of superfund sites located in floodplains.

-Employment
+Employment and education

 Houston Chronicle / San Antonio Express-News